fire/ex_stablehlo/README.md

 ## Dialect Emulation Strategies

+**IMPORTANT**: This library ONLY directly supports StableHLO operations.
+All other MLIR dialects (including `arith`, `scf`, `memref`, `func`) must be emulated using StableHLO operations.

 The library provides a comprehensive framework for emulating MLIR dialects through composition, masking, and transformation techniques.
-The core dialects (`arith`, `scf`, `memref`, `func`) are directly implemented, while additional dialects are emulated using strategic approaches:
+All dialects except StableHLO are emulated using strategic approaches:

 ### Emulation Approaches